WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 Based on the above data format and transport options for DID Auth challenges and responses, this section describes example overall architectures that can be realized.

-## DID-Auth Architecture 1: Web page and mobile app
+## DID Auth Architecture 1: Web page and mobile app

 ![DID Auth Diagram 1](./media/DID_Auth_Diagrams1.png)